Meet the Black and Yellow Garden Spider

 Have you ever found a large black and yellow spider on the outskirts of your yard or garden?
 If you’re anything like me, you probably freaked out the first time you saw it.
-They’re pretty scary-looking with their black and yellow markings… and they’re big!
-In fact, they’re one of the largest spiders in New York State.
+They’re pretty scary-looking with their black and yellow markings… and at around an inch long in body alone, they’re pretty big!

 But as it turns out, they’re fairly harmless.
 They will only bite if handled or injured, and it’s about the same intensity as a bee sting.